About the Guitars

 These are some notes about the way I build guitars and a little bit of the why.

 I make as much of the guitar from scratch as I can.
-I like to buy logs or billets of tone wood and then saw out my tops, backs, sides, necks, etc. when I can, rather than buy them already sawn.
+I like to buy logs or billets of tone wood and then saw out my tops, backs, sides, necks, etc. when I can, rather than buy them already sawn into guitar backs, sides, and tops.
 This is partly because I can cut them the way I like, partly because it costs less and takes longer, but mostly because I like doing it.

-I build one guitar at a time and it takes me about 5 weeks, then the finish drys for a month before I complete it and string it up.
-I play each guitar for a week or two as it settles in to make the setup is good and evaluate it, and then I ship it.
+I build one guitar at a time and it takes me about 8 weeks, then the finish drys for a few weeks before I complete it and string it up.
+I play each guitar for a week or two as it settles in to make sure the setup is good, and then I ship it.

 I built a lot of classical guitars at one point, but lately I mostly build steel string guitars that are based on early iconic Matin guitars like the D18 and D28.
 The main reason is that now days I play a lot of bluegrass and these are the kind of guitars I like to play.
 The early versions of those models built during the 30s and 40s are what I'm shooting for.